Unknownbosss/game-hub/README.md

 # Game Hub

 Game Hub is a React-based application that allows users to search for games, view games by platform, sort games in various orders, and filter games by genres.
 It is built using Vite for fast development and enhanced performance.
+New features include infinite scrolling, detailed game views that display descriptions, screenshots, and trailers.

 ## Technologies Used

 - **React**: A JavaScript library for building user interfaces.
 - **Vite**: A build tool that significantly improves the development experience.
+- **Zustand**: A small, fast, and scalable state-management solution.
+- **React Router**: A library for routing in React applications, enabling navigation between different views.
+- **React Query**: A library for fetching, caching, and synchronizing server state in React applications.
 - **Chakra UI**: A simple, modular, and accessible component library that provides a set of UI building blocks.
 - **React Icons**: A library for including icons in your React apps.
 - **React Spinners**: A library of loading indicators for React.